Ballarpur Industries: Locations

+The company also has vacant freehold land parcel at Chaudwar, Orissa & Kamlapuram, Telangana.

-The company also has one of its office in Sabah, Malaysia.
+The company has its step down subsidiaries at Netherlands which includes Ballarpur International Holdings BV.; Built Paper BV; Ballarpur Paper Holdings BV; Bilt Graphics Paper Products Ltd and other companies in Sabah, Malaysia.

 Financials and bankruptcy process

 The company has been reporting losses for numerous financial years and was taken to the bankruptcy court by its lenders in January 2020.
 BILT's major lenders include SBI, ICICI Bank, Axis Bank, IDBI Bank and Finquest Financial Solutions.

 Due to poor internal performance of the company, its stock has fallen more than 95% in a span of three years (as of March, 2020).
 The equity shares of BILT are listed on National Stock Exchange of India and Bombay Stock Exchange.

-On March 31,2023 NCLT Mumbai approved Finquest Financial Solutions bid to acquire Ballarpur Industries.
+On March 31, 2023, NCLT Mumbai approved Finquest Financial Solutions bid to acquire Ballarpur Industries.